AeroVironment

-AeroVironment, Inc. is an American defense contractor headquartered in Arlington, Virginia, that designs and manufactures unmanned aerial vehicles (UAVs).
-Paul B. MacCready Jr., a designer of human-powered aircraft, founded the company in 1971.
-The company is best known for its lightweight human-powered and solar-powered vehicles.
-The company is the US military's top supplier of small drones —notably the Raven, Switchblade, Wasp and Puma models.
+AeroVironment, Inc., also known as AV, is an American defense technology company headquartered in Arlington, Virginia that designs and manufactures autonomous systems, counter-UAS systems, and space systems.
+The company was founded in 1971 by Paul B. MacCready Jr., a designer of human-powered aircraft.
+The company provides the US Department of Defense and foreign militaries with small and medium-sized drones—notably the Raven, Switchblade, Wasp, and Puma.
+Through its acquisition of BlueHalo in 2025, the company provides directed energy and space communications systems to U.S. and foreign militaries.

+As of 2026, the company's market cap was $10B.

 History

 On January 7, 2024, AeroVironment was sanctioned by the Chinese government due to U.S. arms sales to Taiwan.
 On March 4, 2025, the Chinese Ministry of Commerce placed 15 U.S. entities (including AeroVironment) on its export control list, barring the export of dual-use commodities to that business.

+In May 2025, AeroVironment announced it had completed its acquisition of BlueHalo, a developer of space, cyber, and counter-UAS defense technologies, from Arlington Capital Partners, in an all-stock deal with a transaction value of approximately $4.1 billion.

 Vehicles

 AeroVironment founder and former Chairman Paul MacCready shows a cross section of the AeroVironment/NASA Helios Prototype wing spar.